 - Depending on your needs, you may want to think about length: is a longer traditional survey necessary or would a shorter poll suffice?

 Encourage feedback by asking for customer opinions on things like product names, features, or design.
 A few years ago, Lay’s launched their first “Do Us a Flavor” campaign which asked their customers to name a new flavor.
 This was successful on many levels:

-6. USER ACTIVITY ANALYSIS
+6. GET MORE CUSTOMER FEEDBACK BY PERFORMING A USER ACTIVITY ANALYSIS

-A web analytics service like those offered by Google Analytics or Kissmetrics can tell you how your customers interact with your website and help you identify problem areas.
+A web analytics service (like those offered by Google Analytics or Kissmetrics) can tell you how your customers interact with your website and help you identify problem areas.
 For example, if you observe that many users are visiting your FAQ’s page and then quickly leaving, you might infer that your information is incomplete: customers are visiting this page because they have unanswered questions, but they’re not sticking around for more than a few seconds because they can’t find what they’re looking for.

 There are quite a few benefits to this.
 By creating an online community just for your customers, whether it be self-hosted or on a casual platform like Facebook Community Pages:

 Instead of a disruptive pop-up, a live-chat (which requires that an employee be available), or a link that launches a new window or tab, a comment box located at the bottom of the page can be a low-key way to get candid customer feedback.
-These can also be linked back to your product Facebook page to generate discussions with other users.
+These can also be linked back to your company Facebook page to generate discussions with other users.

 WHY YOU NEED CUSTOMER FEEDBACK

 Ultimately, your product success is going to be based on customer satisfaction.
 The better you know your customers – including what they like and dislike – the better you’ll be able to develop and promote your product in a way that resonates with what your customers actually want.